pwszpl/maven-replace-with-flattened-plugin/README.md

-# replace-pom-with-flatten-maven-plugin
+# Replace POM with flattened Maven plugin

-Maven plugin to replace pom.xml with flattened pom.
+Maven plugin for replacing pom.xml with flattened represantation if both exists in target directory.